How to Foster Positive Work Environment | 10 Efficient Ways

 3. Create open lines of communication

-Rewarding fine work promotes a culture where hard work is valued and recognised, which motivates the entire team to keep up the good work or strive for the same acknowledgement.
+Rewarding fine work promotes a culture where hard work is valued and recognized, which motivates the entire team to keep up the good work or strive for the same acknowledgment.
 Rewards may be intrinsic (intangible rewards like personal achievement, and professional growth) or extrinsic (tangible rewards like money, gifts, and vacation).

 Efficient onboarding is a crucial component of a pleasant work environment.
 It allows new hires the opportunity to learn about and become invested in the company culture.
 While some businesses opt to spend a month or more on onboarding, initiation should typically take place for at least the first two weeks.